-2.1.4 Sales on shared ownership terms are based on a percentage of the full market value of the property.
+2.1.3 Sales on shared ownership terms are based on a percentage of the full market value of the property.
 Valuations are required both at the initial sale and on any subsequent staircasing.
-The cost of the valuation for an initial sale is met by a Registered Provider (ex RSL or local authority) from the proceeds of sale.
+The cost of the valuation for an initial sale is met by the Registered Provider from the proceeds of sale.
 The cost of valuation for staircasing sales is to be met by the purchaser under the terms of the staircasing provisions in the Social HomeBuy shared ownership lease.

 2.2 Rents and service charges

-2.2.2 The level of the service charge should not vary from the proposed service charge notified at the formal offer stage, see section 6.7.
+2.2.2 The level of the service charge should not vary from the proposed service charge notified at the formal offer stage, see section 6.7 below.

 2.2.3 Rents on unsold shares in Social HomeBuy (where 100% is not owned) should conform to the requirements for shared ownership.
-Please see Help to Buy: Shared Ownership – Rents and Service Charges below.
+Please see Help to Buy: Shared Ownership section 4 on rents and service charges.

 2.2.4 Where rents are not in line with the published requirements, it could lead to grant being denied or withheld until the rents including housing benefit eligible service charges are brought into line.

 2.3.1 The requirements regarding the applicant’s financial capacity for Social HomeBuy are the same as for shared ownership.